-Delegates, who would like to present their work at the SPHeRE Network 5th Annual Conference, either orally or as a poster, are invited to submit an abstract for consideration by the Scientific Committee.
+Delegates, who would like to present their work at the SPHeRE Network 6th Annual Conference, either orally or as a poster, are invited to submit an abstract for consideration by the Scientific Committee.
 The 2020 conference is ‘Data to Policy’.
 While fit with the conference theme is important, it is not intended that any submission be excluded on these grounds.
 The highest scoring abstracts will be streamed in to sessions.

-Abstract submission will open on Friday, 19th October 2018 and will close on Friday, 16th November 2018.
+Abstract submission will close on Friday, 8th November 2019 at 5pm.

 Information for authors